 The UK has generally revised its policies supporting the renewable energy sector from time to time in order to reduce the benefits available to new renewable power generation projects.
 However, there is significantly less risk of support being reduced, withdrawn or changed for existing support-accredited projects than there is for new projects which have not yet been accredited for support.
-In order to maintain investor confidence, the UK has ensured that the benefits already granted to operating renewable power generation projects are exempted from future regulatory change.
+In order to maintain investor confidence, the UK has sought to ensure that the benefits already granted to operating renewable power generation projects are exempted from future regulatory change.
 This practice is referred to as "grandfathering".
 Grandfathering is a policy decision and, as such, there is no guarantee that the practice of grandfathering will be continued.
 There have been court judgements that support the view that the Government should not make retrospective changes that reduce support for existing accredited projects, though such judgements may not be followed in the future or their precedent may be overturned by legislation.
 The Group is likely to suffer a loss if the UK was to abandon the practice of grandfathering and apply adverse retrospective changes to the levels of support for operating projects in which the Group has a financial interest which in turn could have a material adverse effect on the Group's business, financial position, results of operation and business prospects.
+Subject to the outcome of the DECC Consultation and UK parliament approval, the grandfathering of support levels cannot be guaranteed for new solar PV projects of 5 MW and below which were not accredited under the RO scheme as of 22 July 2015 (except for those projects benefitting from a certain grace period).
+This proposal will not affect projects which are already accredited under the RO.